-There is no evidence in the New Testament of the Sabbath being changed to Sunday.
+There is no evidence that the Sabbath was changed to Sunday in the New Testament.
 There is consistent evidence of continuing the seventh-day Sabbath.

 Established at creation (Genesis 2:1-3), the Sabbath is a day set aside for the benefit of all mankind.
 God rested on the seventh day and sanctified it (set it aside for a godly purpose) as a blessing for all people.
 The Sabbath was later confirmed as part of God’s law in His covenant with the nation of Israel (of which the Jews were but one tribe) in Exodus 20:8-11 and repeated in Deuteronomy 5:12-15.